R3MODAS/codehelp-backend/README.md

 - /ImageReduceUpload => Upload to cloudinary (Limit < 2MB size>) and make an entry into DB
 - /LocalFileUpload => Store the file inside server

+## Cloudinary and File Upload
-Cloudinary is a Media Server where files (Images,videos,etc) are stored in that server and we can just use those files in our project
+- Cloudinary is a Media Server where files (Images,videos,etc) are stored in that server and we can just use those files in our project

+- `fileupload()` is a middleware used to handle file uploads in an Express application.
+It parses the HTTP request containing the file and stores it on the server's file system or memory as per the configuration.
+This middleware can be used to handle files of various formats like images, videos, audio, etc.

+- The main difference between `fileupload()` and `cloudinary.uploader.upload()` is the location where the file is uploaded.
+With `fileupload()`, the file is uploaded to the server's file system or memory, whereas with `cloudinary.uploader.upload()`, the file is uploaded directly to the cloud.